miku/ervauka/Readme.md

  * add jquery
  * add jquery-ui
  * add ervauka.js, eg localhost:3000/ervauka.js
- * add script initiation accordingly to localhost:3000/index.html
+ * add script initiation according to public/index.html

 		var options = {
 			speed: 200, 					# optional, the milliseconds for animation effects
 			json: {							# required, describes the url and path to use for querying the ervauka service
+				baseUrl: 'https://api.host',	# required, the path to the 'getchilds' REST call of ervauka service
 				func: rvk_init,				# optional, the function to use to query the ervauka service and build the html elements
-				url: '/api/v1/getchilds',	# required, the path to the 'getchilds' REST call of ervauka service
 				params: {					# optional, describes the params sent to ervauka service
 					depth: 0				# optional, the dimensional depth the children are collected and returned }